 Outer date range slider control: Use the endpoint controls to select the outer date range, which will be available for your inner date range control.

-Quick Times date-range drop-down list: Use it to quickly switch between preset time span selections, such as the last 30 minutes, the last 12 hours, or a custom range.
+Time range slider control: Use it to quickly switch between preset time span selections, such as the last 30 minutes, the last 12 hours, or a custom range.
 Changing this value also changes the available interval ranges discussed in the interval-size slider tool.

 The Time Series Insights Preview navigation panel appears at the top of your Time Series Insights app.
-It provides the following functionalities.
+It provides the following functionalities:

 Current session share link control